ruggiero/galstep/README.md

 Hernquist profile.
 You can check out the expressions in [Ruggiero & Lima Neto (2017)](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1703.08550).

+Some notes which might save you some time:

+1- Using this method, some combinations of component masses lead the dark matter halo to be unrelaxated near the very center of the galaxy.
+If that is the case for your galaxy, you will see a ring appearing in its stellar disk in less than one rotation time.
+When that happens, I like to relaxate the halo for a few hundred Myr while keeping the other components frozen (both Gadget2 and RAMSES can do that) in order to ensure a good state of equilibrium.

-Some notes: this method fails to generate low mass halos (~10^10 solar masses) in equilibrium, since the velocity distribution for these near the center is strongly non gaussian.
-Secondly, if you run GADGET-2 without any gas cooling, the gaseous disk will gain lots of energy over time due to the artificial viscosity, and will get a lot thicker.
-Lastly, the gas component must me relaxed for a few hundred Myr to reach equilibrium in case your simulation doesn't include radiative cooling.
-If it does, relaxation will be a lot faster (a few tens of Myr at most).
+2- If you run GADGET-2 without any gas cooling, the gaseous disk will gain lots of energy over time due to the artificial viscosity, and will get a lot thicker.

+3- The vertical equilibrium of the gas component depends on your simulation setup.
+If you use radiative cooling, it will settle in a very short timescale (a few tens of Myr at most).
+If not, it will take about one rotation period to reach equilibrium.

 About units: the value for the gravitational constant G used in this code is such that the unit for length is 1.0 kpc, for mass 1.0e10 solar masses,